Quinoa Kale Salad

 Kale salads make a great pack-for-lunch meal or a vegetarian main or side.
 This curly kale salad recipe comes together in a pinch and the basil vinaigrette makes it completely addictive!

-Normally I make salads that are chockfull of ingredients – everything but the kitchen sink salads, but this one is different.
+Normally I make salads that are chockfull of ingredients – everything but the kitchen sink type salads, but this one is different.
 This one is a simple kale salad made with the most humble of ingredients.
 It’s flecked with sliced almonds and golden raisins, and mixed with curly kale, romaine lettuce, some quinoa and a generous portion of parmesan cheese (grated or shaved).
 Where it gets interesting is when these simple ingredients are dressed up in a gorgeous green basil vinaigrette.
 The flavor will remind you a tad of pesto.
-And in my family – we love our pesto!!
+This salad is completely addictive and satisfying!!

 Kale Salad Recipe